Armando Normand

-Armando Normand (1880–?) was a plantation manager of Peruvian and Bolivian descent who had a central role in the Peruvian Amazon Company's perpetration of the Putumayo genocide.
+Armando Normand (1880–disappeared May 1915) was a plantation manager of Peruvian and Bolivian descent who had a central role in the Peruvian Amazon Company's perpetration of the Putumayo genocide.
 For six years in the Putumayo, Normand committed uncounted abuses against the indigenous population.

 Normand worked for the company, which extracted rubber with illegal slave labour, between 1904 and October 1910.
 During those years, he led a reign of terror against local indigenous populations.
 According to British consul-general Roger Casement, who investigated crime in the Putumayo River basin in 1910, Normand committed "innumerable murders and tortures" during this period.
 Several of the crimes that Normand was incriminated with include immolation, bashing out the brains of children, and dismemberment.

 Reports and evidence of Normand's crimes were first documented by Benjamin Saldaña Rocca in 1907, Roger Casement in 1910, and Judge Carlos A. Valcarcel in 1915.
 A warrant for Normand's arrest was issued by Judge Rómulo Paredes on 29 June 1911 along with 214 other men employed by the Peruvian Amazon Company's agency at La Chorrera.
 Normand was arrested in 1912, however he escaped from prison with Aurelio Rodriguez in 1915 prior to a verdict in their trial.